CREDIT & MEDICAL DEBT LAWSUITS

 One of the most common questions we receive about filing bankruptcy is how long will a bankruptcy show on a credit report.
 Generally, a bankruptcy will stay on your credit report for eight to ten years after discharge, but you do not have to wait that long to start repairing your credit.
 While our lawyers do not provide bankruptcy services, we can help guide you through the process and ensure your bankruptcy representation is qualified and knowledgeable.

-The consumer protection attorneys at Ferikes & Bleynat provide excellent legal representation to clients who are in need of credit assistance.
-Our attorneys are experienced and are committed to protecting the rights of the clients.
+The consumer protection attorneys at Ferikes Bleynat & Cannon provide excellent legal representation to clients who are in need of credit assistance.
+Our attorneys are experienced and committed to protecting the rights of the clients.
 When you need the best lawyer you can get, let the attorneys at Ferikes & Bleynat put their talent and resources to work for you.